mendersoftware/mender-docs/01.Get-started/04.Deploy-a-container-update/docs.md

 Upload the file `hello-world-container-update.mender` from the previous step to the hosted Mender.
 Go to the **RELEASES** tab in the UI and upload it.

-Once uploaded, click **CREATE DEPLYOMENT WITH THIS RELEASE** in order to deploy it to your device.
+Once uploaded, click **CREATE DEPLOYMENT WITH THIS RELEASE** in order to deploy it to your device.

 If the deployment of `hello-world-container-update.mender` is successful, you